Angie0304/Machine_Learning/regression_ols_vs_sgd/README.md

 The module follows these steps:

-1. Load and split the dataset
+1. Load the dataset and split it into training and testing sets
-2. Train linear regression (OLS)
+2. Train linear regression OLS
-3. Train polynomial models (degree 2 and 3)
+3. Train polynomial regression models (degree 2 and 3) using OLS
-4. Evaluate performance (MSE, R²)
+4. Evaluate model performance using MSE and R²
-5. Set SGD parameters
+5. Define SGD parameters (number of iterations and learning rate)
-6. Train models using SGD
+6. Train linear and polynomial regression models using SGD
-7. Compare results
+7. Compare results across models and optimization methods
-8. Visualize predictions
+8. Visualize predictions against actual data

 ## Usage